nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 zimbu = {
   install_info = {
-    url = 'https://github.com/zimbulang/tree-sitter-zimbu', -- git repo; use `path` for local path revision = 'v2.1', -- tag or commit hash, will be updated automatically -- optional entries:
+    url = 'https://github.com/zimbulang/tree-sitter-zimbu', -- git repo; use `path` for local path revision = 'v2.1', -- tag or commit hash
-    branch = 'develop', -- only needed if different from default branch location = 'parser', -- only needed if the parser is in subdirectory of a "monorepo" generate = true, -- only needed if repo does not contain pre-generated src/parser.c generate_from_json = true, -- only needed if grammar.js has npm-installed dependencies }, maintainers = { '@me' }, -- the _query_ maintainers tier = 1, -- stable: track versioned releases
     -- optional entries:
-  requires = { 'vim' }, -- if the queries inherit from another language
-  readme_note = "an example language",
+    branch = 'develop', -- only needed if different from default branch location = 'parser', -- only needed if the parser is in subdirectory of a "monorepo" generate = true, -- only needed if repo does not contain pre-generated src/parser.c generate_from_json = false, -- only needed if repo does not contain `src/grammar.json` either }, maintainers = { '@me' }, -- the _query_ maintainers tier = 1, -- stable: track versioned releases instead of latest commit -- optional entries: requires = { 'vim' }, -- if the queries inherit from another language readme_note = "an example language",